 Under Avista, the newspaper has struggled with heavy debt, although the Chapter 11 filing lists declining ad sales as part of the newspaper’s failure as well as not being able to get union agreements to reduce costs.

-Avista was set up in 2005 by former executives of DLJMB, a private equity investment arm of Credit Suisse First Boston (Ed. note: three years ago today Credit Suisse dropped “First Boston” from the name).
-Avista declined Friday night to comment on the nature of its current relationship with Credit Suisse.
+In 2005, Avista was set up by a former executive of DLMB.
+This is a private equity investment part of Credit Suisse First Boston.
+Avista declined to comment on its relationship with Credit Suisse.